PrivateSky/callflow/README.markdown

 > similar with async but ignores errors, fulfills the promise with a null value...
 > the programmer should test for null values (errors are normal part of the logic in many cases (missing a key in cache, etc))

+### error handling

+   wait, swait primitives can take a function as the last argument.
+On errors fulfilling the asynchronous calls, that function will be called.
+   The fail approach documented bellow is now marked obsolete as it is usually much easier to just pass a callback (eventually chain an inherited one) than to create a fail block

+#OBSOLETE functions, do not use, il will be removed in the next versions

 ### fail(<list of variables>)